lowRISC/qemu/docs/opentitan/keymgr-dpe.md

 ### Arguments

 * `-l` specify the execution log to verify.
 The execution log is expected to contain the output of a test that has run on the OpenTitan platform.
-It should emit a syntax identitical to the format described in the [Execute options](#execute-options) section, _i.e._ an INI-like syntax.
+It should emit a syntax identical to the format described in the [Execute options](#execute-options) section, _i.e._ an INI-like syntax.
 To distinguish INI syntax from any other log output, each line of interest should be prefixed with a `T> ` marker.

     [`pyot.py`](pyot.md) script may be used to generate the log file, see `--log-file` option or the `log_file` test parameter.